 28 Concerning the Good News, they are hostile for your sake; but concerning chosenness, they are loved on account of the fathers— 29 for the gifts and the calling of God are irrevocable.
 30 For just as you once were disobedient to God but now have been shown mercy because of their disobedience, 31 in like manner these also have now been disobedient with the result that, because of the mercy shown to you, they also may receive mercy.
 Romans 11:25-31 (TLV)

-Lord, show us Your mercy for all the times we have been disobedient to You.
-Draw us close to You so that we may abide under the shadow of Your wing and enjoy Your great blessings and protection.
-Thank you!
+Lord, show us Your mercy for all the times we have been disobedient to You, or have acted as a curse towards Your people.
+Draw us closer to You so that we may abide under the shadow of Your wing and enjoy Your many great blessings and protection.
 We ask this in Jesus’ name, Amen.